pmilinr/DS512-513/README.md

 ---
 ## Problem Statement
-With the rise of digital booking platforms, hotel cancellations have increased and now impact revenue and room planning.
+From the dataset hotel cancellations have increased and now impact revenue and room planning.
 Analyzing the factors behind these cancellations helps hotels improve forecasting and manage operations more effectively.

 ---
 ## Key Questions